OneSparse/OneSparse/README.md

 to switch back and forth between them.
 See the paper for more details.

+![Alt text](./docs/AdjacencyMatrix.svg)

-Graphs that are represented by adjacency matrices have a row and column for every vertex.
+On the left is a graph, and on the right, the adjacency matrix that represents it.
+The matrix has a row and column for every vertex.
 If there is an edge between nodes A and B, then there will be a value present in the intersection of As row with Bs column.

-![Alt text](./docs/AdjacencyMatrix.svg)

-One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, so dense linear algebra libraries like BLAS or numpy do not efficiently encode them in memory or operate on them efficiently, as the relevant data is scattered around mostly empty memory as most matrix elements are unused.
+One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 12 of 49 possible elements have a value.
+Those that have values tend to be "scattered" uniformally across the matrix (for "normal" graphs), so dense linear algebra libraries like BLAS or numpy do not encode or operate on them efficiently, as the relevant data is mostly empty memory with actual data elements spaced far apart.
+This wastes memory and cpu resources, and defeats CPU caching mechanisms.

 For example, suppose a fictional social network has 1 billion users, and each user has about 100 friends, which means there are about 100